When watching soccer, you’ll notice that not all coaches dress the same on game day. But it might not be clear why this is.

 Can soccer coaches wear shorts?

-Yes, soccer coaches can wear shorts because there’s no dress code for them.
+Yes, soccer coaches can wear shorts because they have no dress code.
 But it’s very unlikely to see a coach wearing shorts on game day.

 Coaches mainly wear shorts during training sessions.
 Also, they might wear shorts at a press conference if they’re doing it after training.